Newforma Blog

 Determining who is responsible for addressing the issue is the starting point.
 This can be complex, given the interdependencies of systems in construction.
 It often requires collaboration across disciplines.
 An automated system for collaborating and communicating in real-time removes the email communication obstacles.

 Assigning responsibility and having visibility into what actions are being taken holds people accountable.
-In our “Finding Common Ground” study, almost half of respondents cite assigning and tracking accountability on issues as a major BIM challenge.
-A BIM coordination platform provides a level of transparency required to build accountability into the process.
+In our “Finding Common Ground” study, almost half of respondents cite assigning and tracking accountability on issues as a major Building Information Modeling challenge.
+A Building Information Modeling (BIM) coordination platform provides a level of transparency required to build accountability into the process.

 Transparently tracking the status of issues shortens the resolution process.